mever-team/FairBench/docs/quickstart.md

 !!! danger
-    Blindly stamping systems is not
+    Blindly stamping systems is not always a good idea.
-    always a good idea.
-Consult with stakeholders to determine what actually matters.
+    Find out risks be reading the caveats and recommendations accompanying the stamps.